KianAbbasNejad/Taylor-Rule-Determinacy/README.md

 # Taylor-Rule-Determinacy
-This sccript calculates the (in)determinacy of Taylor rule monetary policy in log-linearised NK model by testing the Blanchard-Kahn conditions in the policy space.
+This script calculates the (in)determinacy of Taylor rule monetary policy in log-linearised NK model by testing the Blanchard-Kahn conditions in the policy space.

 __Sample Figure:__